-- A member of our population is diagnosed with a serious or life-threatening communicable/infectious disease - Evidence of bio terrorism. - 3.
+- A member of our population is diagnosed with a serious or life-threatening communicable/infectious disease. - Evidence of bio terrorism. - 3.
 A significant and dangerous weather event. - 4.
 A significant infrastructure failing such as a natural gas leak.

-The College uses Canton RAVE Alert, as its primary emergency notification system.
+as its primary emergency notification system.
 Students are automatically enrolled via their college email and have the option to enter further contact information for text and voice alerts.
 The college's emergency communications protocol also includes website, media and social media updates.
-Information is published annually concerning Canton RAVE Alert.